HoustonJ2017/Insight-anomaly_detection/README.md

 	a. python 3.5 was used for this challenge.

-	b. undirected graph was selected to represent the social networks
+	b. undirected graph was selected to represent the social networks, and additional attributes were added for fast update purpose.
+For each vertice : name (int), neighbors(list), neighbors of degree d (dict), self purchase historay of length T (FIFO queue of length T), and purchase history of length T for neighbors of degree d (FIFO queue of length T)

 	c.
-Three major classes were used for implement this anmoaly detection and they are saved in the file (/src/anomaly_detec.py):
-		 Detailed documents can be found in section 3 below.
+To initialize and update all attributes in the network, I use BFS to find the nearest neighbors of degree d, and update attributes, which has a complexity of O(V + E) for degree of 1.
+	   For the streaming update (when reading in one line from stream log), the initialized attributes in the network was used to update the affected vertices.
+The time complexity is O(Size of degree d neighbors).

 	d.
+Three major classes were used for implement this anmoaly detection and they are saved in the file (/src/anomaly_detec.py) : Detailed documents can be found in section 3 below.

+	e.
 The order of prcesses in process_log.py :

 	   (1) Create a new Class Anomaly_detec